10 Things I Hate About Toastmasters

 What you’ll learn:

-• The politics, problems and people at Toastmasters.
+• The politics, problems, and people involved in Toastmasters.

-In six years as a Toastmaster, I made some excellent friends developed confidence and leadership skills.
+After six years as a Toastmasters member, I made great friends, built confidence, and gained leadership skills.

-But in 2019, I decided to leave Toastmasters to climb new self-development mountains and haven’t looked back since.
+But in 2019, I decided to climb new self-development mountains, and haven’t looked back since.

-Toastmasters is big on entertainment and humour, so repeated business speeches draw disdain from audiences and evaluators alike.
+Toastmasters are big on entertainment and humour, so repeated business speeches draw disdain from audiences and evaluators alike.

 2. The Politics